giftofjehovah/redux-pipe/README.md

 ```js
 pipe(mutators: Array<Function>, currentState): nextState
 ```
-Mutator are functions that take in a redux action that returns another function that accept the state as its parameter.
+Mutators are functions that take in a redux action that returns another function that accept the state as its parameter.
 The last function will compute the next state and return it for the next mutator.
 ```js
 // mutators
 const stopLoader = () => state => ({...state, isLoading: false})